alexpado/camera-viewer-app/README.md

 - Right click to lock/unlock the UI
 - F11/Double click to enable fullscreen
 - Scroll on the volume bar to change volume
+- Press F12 to take a screenshot
+- Press F10 to start/stop video recording

 ## TODO